Prom Queen: Summer Heat

-Prom Queen: Summer Heat is the mini-series spinoff from the web series Prom Queen.
+Prom Queen: Summer Heat is the mini-series spinoff of the web series Prom Queen.
 Like Prom Queen, the show was produced by former Walt Disney CEO Michael Eisner's production company Vuguru and the returning internet series production company Big Fantastic, the creators of SamHas7Friends.

 Plot

 Following the events of the web-series Prom Queen, the characters venture south to Mexico for a summer vacation, but find themselves unable to escape the mysteries that had haunted their high school lives.